1997 World Series: Aftermath

 Jim Leyland, responding to reports that he would retire if the Marlins won the World Series, told NBC during the celebration, "My wife doesn't like me that much.
 I can't retire."
 However, he resigned in the wake of their awful performance in 1998.
-He managed the Colorado Rockies in 1999, then scouted for several years before joining the Detroit Tigers as manager in 2006 and taking them to a World Series runner-up finish in his first season.
+He managed the Colorado Rockies in 1999, then scouted for several years before joining the Detroit Tigers as manager in 2006.
+Leyland led the Tigers to World Series appearances in 2006 and 2012.
+Leyland was hired as Tigers manager by Dave Dombrowski, the architect of the 1997 Marlins.
+Dombrowski would later build another World Series-winning team, the 2018 Boston Red Sox, and also oversaw a World Series appearance from the 2022 Philadelphia Phillies.

 Marlins owner H. Wayne Huizenga, who dodged questions about selling the team during the on-field celebration, ultimately sold the team to John W. Henry after the 1998 season.
 Henry in turn sold it to former Montreal Expos owner Jeffrey Loria in 2001 as part of a deal to purchase the Boston Red Sox.
 Loria would return the team to a World Series victory in 2003.
 That season started with only one of the 1997 World Series players left on the roster: pitcher Rick Helling.
 Helling was traded mid-season to the Texas Rangers.
 However, the team traded with the Baltimore Orioles for Jeff Conine.
 Conine would be the only 1997 Marlin to participate in the 2003 World Series victory.
 The 1997 and 2003 seasons marked the Marlins' only trips to the postseason until 2020, when the Marlins lost the NLDS to the Atlanta Braves.